-Northwater Consulting has served as the program manager and has provided a complete package of services to support the program.
-The project has been entirely implemented and planning for a new phase is currently in progress.
+Northwater Consulting has served as the program manager and has provided a complete package of survey, engineering, design, and construction inspection services to support this initiative.
+Work continues and new phase of construction and monitoring is currently in progress.